bio-agents/bioagents-lint/README.md

 **bioagentsLint is under design : coding has not started and this page may be missing information**

 **bioagentsLint** is a utility for verification and reporting of content of the [IECHOR Agents & Data Services Registry](https://bio.agents).
 It will, for purposes of content quality control and labelling, verify the content according to:
-* agent description syntax defined by [bioagentsSchema](https://github.com/bio-agents/bioagentsSchema)
+* agent description syntax defined by [bioagents schema](https://github.com/bio-agents/bioagents schema)
 * correct or recommended use of the [EDAM ontology](https://github.com/edamontology/edamontology/)
 * curation best practice from the bio.agents [Curators Guide](https://bioagents.readthedocs.io/en/latest/curators_guide.html) (in so far as these recommendations can be automatically verified)
 * compliance to the [Agent Information Standard](https://bio-agents.github.io/Agent-Information-Standard/)